 Z is for Zero Fucks

-Beyond the feuds, the pettiness and the personalities that have dominated Megadeth’s legacy, the band remain one of metal’s most important pillars because for 33 years.
+Beyond the feuds, the pettiness and the personality clashes, the band remain one of metal’s most important pillars.
 They have assembled an obscenely gifted legion of musicians who have given their blood, sweat and sanity in service of one of metal’s most timeless sounds.
 And love him or loathe him, Dave Mustaine’s zero-fucks-given worldview has galvanised both him and his band as one of the most exhilarating, unpredictable and transfixing institutions in heavy metal.